-Name Independent officer Supplementary explanation concerning compliance Reason for election Shinji Mori Mr. Shinji Mori serves as Senior Partner of Chuo Sogo Law Office, P. C., Outside Corporate Auditor of OSAKA SODA CO., LTD., and Auditor of CREDIT GUARANTEE CORPORATION OF OSAKA.
+Name Independent officer Supplementary explanation concerning compliance Reason for election Shinji Mori 0 Mr. Shinji Mori serves as Senior Partner of Chuo Sogo Law Office, P. C., Outside Corporate Auditor of OSAKA SODA CO., LTD., and Auditor of CREDIT GUARANTEE CORPORATION OF OSAKA.
 There are no special interests between the Company and OSAKA SODA CO., LTD. and CREDIT GUARANTEE CORPORATION OF OSAKA.
 Mr. Shinji Mori is currently working for Chuo Sogo Law Office, P. C., to which the DyDo Group commissions business.
 The DyDo Group receives legal advice as required from lawyers of this office other than Mr. Shinji Mori, and the annualized advisory fee that the DyDo Group pays to said law office is less than ¥10 million.
-Mr. Mori has extensive experience and an advanced level of specialized knowledge as an attorney, and he has served the Company for 13 years as an Outside Corporate Auditor and for five years as an Outside Director.
+Mr. Mori has extensive experience and an advanced level of specialized knowledge as an attorney, and he has served the Company for 13 years as an Outside Corporate Auditor and for six years as an Outside Director.
 Based on that experience, he is appropriately carrying out his role in strengthening the oversight function of the Board of Directors by commenting on the Company-wide approach to risk management, and otherwise offering advice and suggestions as to the Company's management from an independent perspective.
-Based on this proven track record, he is considered to be qualified for service on the Board of Directors.
-Masataka Inoue 0 Mr. Inoue has a wealth of knowledge and overseas experience in the food industry.
+Masataka Inoue Masataka InoueMr.
+Inoue and the Company share no special interests.Mr.
+I over subs out h func comm acce Comm expa and d sugg persy recon serviMichiaki KuriyamaOThe Company previously entered into an employment contract with Michiaki kurihara, who served on an advisory board that the Company had voluntary established in order to further sugg entare of further sugg Mr. Inoue has a wealth of knowledge and overseas experience in the food industry.
 Based on his auditing experience in areas such as business development through overseas M&As and overseas subsidiaries, he is appropriately carrying out his role in strengthening the oversight function of the Board of Directors by commenting with respect to his viewpoint on risk and returns in the course of deliberations concerning such management issues of the Company as accelerated development of the Company's business overseas and expanding into new business domains, and otherwise offering advice and suggestions from an independent perspective.
 Based on this proven track record, he is considered to be qualified for service on the Board of Directors.
+Mr. Kurihara possesses extensive expertise and experience in the pharmaceutical industry.
+The Company believes he will be able to further strengthen the oversight function of the Board of Directors by offering advice and suggestions from an independent perspective concerning the development of its businesses overseas and of a second was terminated when Mr. Kurihara was appointed to serve as a director on April 16, 2021.
+He received less than 10 million yen in annual advisory fees from the Company in past fiscal years, and he and the Company share no special interest aside from that contract. pharmaceuticals business and with --- -----------------------------------